Robovirtuoso/cubone/README.md

 ```

 Using Cubone, create a CollectionView supplied with your collection and the view
-you would like it to render and the same functionality is given to you.
+you would like it to render.
+This produces the same result with added benefit.

 ```js
 new Backbone.CollectionView({